slint-ui/slint/docs/archive/triage.md

 ## Introduction

-This document will outline the process of triaging GitHub issues and provide an explanation of GitHub labels.
+This document will outline the process to triage GitHub issues and provide an explanation of GitHub labels.

 ## GitHub Labels